pinsonn/st7565-designer/README.md

 - Undo with ctrl-z or command-z.
 No redo yet.
 - Save and restore bitmaps/fonts from local storage
 - Export/Import all items to/from a JSON file
-- If you drop an image on the canvas with dimensions set to 128x64, an Atkinson dithered approximation of the image will be written to the stateBuffer array
+- Drag and drop an image on the canvas (with canvas dimensions set to 128x64) to write a dithered approximation of the image to the display
+- Current dithering techniques available: Floyd-Steinberg, Atkinson, and Sierra Lite (Sierra-2-4A)

 Known issues: